Do you struggle to clearly define your priorities in life?

 What if I can’t set my priorities?

-If you find it difficult to figure out what your priorities are, there are a number of things you can do.
+If you have a hard time figuring out what your clear priorities are, there are a number of things you can do.

 For example, try taking some time to reflect on your values and determining which ones are most important to you.